 “However, if you want to make your vehicle ride smoother, swap the old tires with the new low-profile ones.
-By lessening the traction, one can reduce the friction while cruising on the highways.
+By lessening the traction, one can reduce friction while cruising on the highways.
 In addition, it will also help decrease the height of the vehicle.”

 Get the Coil Springs

 Generally, the old models of Jeep Wrangler might contain a leaf spring, unlike the recent ones that have coil springs.
 Further, the coil springs are highly suitable for tackling vertical impacts with ease.
-Hence, if you pass over a bump, hole, or an uneven surface, the coil springs uniformly distribute the impact.
+Hence, if you pass over a bump, hole, or uneven surface, the coil springs uniformly distribute the impact.

 Changing the Shock Dampeners